Duct Flow Meters for Air & Gas

 How Do They Work?

 Our insertion flow sensors have a shaft with two stainless steel flow sensing tips.
 One tip has a heated RTD in it and the other an unheated RTD.
-The temperature differential between the two RTDs provides the primary flow signal: at high flow rates the differential is lower as flow removes more heat, and at low flow rates the differential is higher, as flow removes less heat.
+The temperature differential between the two RTDs provides the primary flow signal.
+At high flow rates, flow removes more heat resulting in a lower differential.
+At low flow rates, flow removes less heat so the differential is higher.
 Nothing touches the gas but the metal probe.
 More on Method of Operation (PDF)